rfelker/elasticsearch-playground/README.md

         }
     ]
 }
 ````
 ### Output data from json-generator.com
-... the generated output data looks like
+... the generated output data looks like (see file [json-generator-output.json](json-generator-output.json))

 ````json
 {